MagerlinC/NvimPlugins/i18n.nvim/readme.md

-# i18n support for Nvim
+# i18n lookup for Nvim

-This plugins provides a simply way to go to definition for strings in your codebase, looking for definitions in various translation json files.
+This plugins provides a simply way to look up definitions for language keyed strings in your codebase.
+It does so by simple key look up in the configured translation files.

+This is intended to be used with setups like i18next and accompanying localization/en.json, localization/da.json, etc. files.

 ## Configuration